act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 - Is used in the [accessible name](#accessible-name) of a [widget](https://www.w3.org/TR/wai-aria-1.1/#widget) that is [disabled]()
 - Has a [semantic role](#semantic-role) of [group](https://www.w3.org/TR/wai-aria-1.1/#group) that is [disabled]()

-**Note**: When the text color is the same as the background color, the element is not visible, and so is not applicable.
+**Note**: When the text color is the same as the background color, the [text node](https://dom.spec.whatwg.org/#text) is not [visible](#visible), and so it does not need to be tested for contrast.

 ## Expectation

 For each test target, the [highest possible contrast](#highest-possible-contrast) between the [foreground colors](#foreground-colors-of-text) and [background colors](#background-colors-of-text) is at least 4.5:1 or 3.0:1 for [larger scale text](#large-scale-text), except if the [text node](https://dom.spec.whatwg.org/#text) is [decorative](#decorative), or doesn't express anything in [human language](https://www.w3.org/TR/WCAG21/#dfn-human-language-s).

-**Note**: Passing this rule does not mean that the [text node](https://dom.spec.whatwg.org/#text) has sufficient color contrast.
-For example: White text on a black and white image passes this rule as long as it touches at least 1 black pixel.
-Whether or not that text is legible depends on the how much of the white words are positioned on the black parts of the image.
-This requires further testing.
+**Note**: Passing this rule does not mean that the text has sufficient color contrast.
+If all background pixels have a low contrast with all foreground pixels, the success criterion is guaranteed to not be satisfied.
+When some pixels have sufficient contrast, and others do not, ledgability should be considered.
+There is no clear method for determining ledgability, which is why this is out of scope for this rule.

 ## Assumptions